Elemental-IRCd/elemental-ircd/README.md

 `irc.yolo-swag.com`.
 Anyone with push access to the repository will have halfop (`+h`, `%`) or higher.

-Atheme and Anope (1.8 and 2.0) modules are included in the source tree of Elemental-IRCd.
+Atheme and Anope 2.0 modules are included in the source tree of Elemental-IRCd.
 For most cases the default `protocol/elemental-ircd` module in Atheme should be fine, but this version will always be more up-to-date.

 To report bugs, please use the GitHub issue tracker.